Elduyana/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0x02.
 Shell, I/O redirections
 Task 0 - A script that prints “Hello, World”, followed by a new line to the standard output.
 Task 1 - A script that displays a confused smiley.
+Task 2 - Display the content of the /etc/passwd